 There has been a murder and there are, apparently a dozen suspects.
 The detective has the job of eliminating them one by one until they catch him, or her.

 In near future New York, a man named Doug has taken up residence.
 He has fortified his apartment against burglars, mostly because there has been a rash of them.
 When the man across the hall is killed, his outlook changes as he realized it might have been him.
-Already, he has taken a number of precautions as he realizes he just might need to rely on his Marine training.
+Already, he has taken a number of precautions as he realizes he just might need to rely on his marine training.
 Then, when things get really bad, a detective decides to protect him but only as much as her job permits her.
-It has come to her attention that someone is trying to kill him.
+It has come to her attention that it’s not just Doug’s imagination.
+Someone is trying to kill him.

 The Reluctant Leader